oscal-compass/compliance-trestle/docs/index.md

 - Manage OSCAL documents to allow editing and manipulation while making sure the schemas are enforced
 - Transform documents from other formats to OSCAL
 - Provide governance for markdown documents and enforce consistency of format and content based on specified templates

+Trestle provides tooling to help orchestrate the compliance process across a number of dimensions:

+- Help manage OSCAL documents in a more human-friendly manner by expanding the large OSCAL data structures into smaller and easier to edit sub-structures while making sure the schemas are enforced.
+- Transform documents from other formats to OSCAL
+- Provide governance for markdown documents and enforce consistency of format and content based on specified templates
+- Tooling to manage markdown documents for compliance, including transformation to OSCAL.
+- Support within trestle to streamline management within a managed git environment.
+- An underlying object model that supports developers interacting with OSCAL artefacts.

 ## Why Trestle